-Transfers refers to moving a person form one position to another – an important topic for Duchenne families and caregivers to reduce injury and protect patients and themselves.
+In this context, the term ‘transfers’ refers to moving a person from one position to another.
+It is an important topic for families and caregivers of people living with Duchenne to reduce injury and help protect themselves and others.

-Wallace explains several key factors to consider when deciding which transfer is appropriate for each Duchenne patient.
-The patient’s cognitive ability to contribute to the transfer, the patient’s physical function during the transfer and the clinical restraints used to position a patient are examples of elements to consider when choosing the correct transfer for a Duchenne patient.
+Wallace explains several key factors to consider when deciding which transfer is appropriate for each person with Duchenne.
+Each person’s cognitive ability to contribute to the transfer, their physical function during the transfer, and the clinical restraints used to position the person are elements to consider when choosing the correct transfer for someone with Duchenne.

-– Transfers sometimes take more than one person to aid in moving a patient.
-Whether doing a one or two-person transfer, always move the patient’s wheelchair or the chair you’re transferring the patient to as close as possible to decrease distance between the transfer.
-Move arm rests and leg rests out of the way and apply the chair breaks or disable the electronic chair controls before the transfer.
+- Transfers sometimes require more than one person to aid in moving a patient.
+Whether doing a one or two-person transfer, always move the wheelchair or the chair you’re transferring the patient to as close as possible to decrease the distance between the transfer.
+Move armrests and leg rests out of the way and apply the chair breaks or disable the electronic chair controls before the transfer.